itsabhianant/guess_number/README.md

 ---

-*Yes you can take and use this code as this project itself is inpired from someone else's programme, and by inspire I mean only a part of this programme's logic has been inspired.* This project is inpried by this [video](https://www.youtube.com/watch?v=8ext9G7xspg) by [Kylie Ying](https://www.youtube.com/channel/UCKMjvg6fB6WS5WrPtbV4F5g)
+*Yes you can take and use this code as this project itself is inpired from someone else's program, and by inspire I mean only a part of this program's logic has been inspired.* This project is inpried by this [video](https://www.youtube.com/watch?v=8ext9G7xspg) by [Kylie Ying](https://www.youtube.com/channel/UCKMjvg6fB6WS5WrPtbV4F5g)

 ---